 After making the changes, restart the server.

-it explicitly to its default value of 0), the master refuses
+(or set it explicitly to its default value of 0), the source

 For the greatest possible durability and consistency in a